jdegand/exercise-node-react-developer/README.md

 - I prefer using fetch with .then() syntax although it is more verbose and you have to remember to check `response.ok`
 - Combining fetch and async/await can have pitfalls and not cover all error scenarios - [this article](https://gomakethings.com/error-handing-when-using-the-vanilla-js-fetch-method-with-async-and-await/) shows how convoluted it can get
 - Error handling is always a concern when you use fetch.
-- I used promise chaining for last commit details - I think that is preferable to async/await unless you have many sequential requests.
+- I used promise chaining for last commit details.
+- I looked into promise chaining with async/await and it is just as easy as .then() syntax, however I am not as sure about its error handling.
 - RepoDetail was doing too many things - split markdown fetch & last commit fetch into separate components.
 - This made it easier to implement a loading state for each component as well.
 - I had problems with jsx where I could not wrap a Object.keys ternary with additional conditional rendering.
 Splitting the components helped with this problem.